 Reducing your risk

-Research indicates more than 4 in 10 cancers could be prevented by lifestyle changes.
-You can reduce your risk with a few simple changes in your daily life and adopting a healthy lifestyle.
+Making some simple changes to your lifestyle can significantly reduce your risk of developing cancer.
 These are some of the most important choices you can make to reduce your cancer risk.

 Smoking is the main cause of illness and early death in Northern Ireland.
 As well as other conditions, it causes many types of cancer, including lung, mouth, throat, bladder, kidney, stomach, pancreatic, cervical, and leukaemia.